Sunday, December 13, 2020

 With its story familiar to virtually every living soul, it can be difficult for any new telling to distinguish itself from the all the others.
 Let’s be honest, no other version can top the masterpiece Scrooge (Brian Desmond Hurst, 1951) with its magnificent central performance from Alastair Sim as, arguably, the definitive Ebenezer.
 Yet George C Scott makes the character his own, at least for the duration of the movie.

-somewhat softened; Scott’s portrayal is more disillusioned businessman than the gleeful miser of other adaptations.
+An interpretation of Scrooge that is somewhat softened; Scott’s portrayal is more disillusioned businessman than the gleeful miser of other adaptations.
 While this does mean Scott is not one of the screens more powerful Scrooges, it does add a little more shade to a character who can easily become one dimensional in the hands of a lesser actor.

 In a supporting cast peppered with faces familiar from 80s television, the standout, for me, is Edward Woodward.
 Soon to be seen in popular TV drama The Equaliser (1985- 89), Woodward is cast against type as the Ghost of Christmas Present.
 With the requisite mix of jollity and foreboding, his success in the part makes you wish he had stepped out of his action comfort zone a little more often.